taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## EDA Playground Simulations

-I work within EDA playground, as I do not have access to commercial simulators and there is no EDAPlayground/Github sync.
-EDA Playground itself is often laggy.
-All sims last confirmed functional 6/11.
+I work within EDA playground, as I do not have access to commercial simulators.

 | Block                | EDA Playground Simulation            |
 |----------------------|--------------------------------------|